gantonayde/sysmonitor/README.md

 ## Uninstall

-To uninstall the service, simply pass an `-r` (for systemd install) or `-rc -r` (for rc.local install) to the script and it will remove the program.
+To uninstall the service, simply pass an `-r` (for systemd install) or `-rc -r` (for rc.local install) to the script and it will remove the program, i.e.:
+`./service/deploy.sh -r` or `./service/deploy.sh -rc -r`

-## How it works
+## How the program works

 The program checks the RSS memory usage (in %) every 3 seconds (arbitrary choice).
-If the load is above a given threshold (80% as required) and stays that way for 15 seconds the program writes a report on the system, memory usage, current time and some details for the top 5 most memory hungry processes.
-In another file, it gives more details about these processes like when they were created, how long they have been running, peak memory consumption, working directory, etc. If the memory load remains high the program will wait for approximately 10 mins (again an arbitrary number so the logs are not huge) before appending a new entry to the files (it will also report how long it has been since the first report).
+If the load is above a given threshold (80% as required) and stays that way for 15 seconds the program will write a report about the system, memory usage, current time and some details for the most (top 5) memory hungry processes.
+In another file, it will log more details about these processes, like when they were created, how long they have been running, peak memory consumption, working directory, etc. If the memory load remains high the program will wait for approximately 10 mins (again an arbitrary number so the logs are not huge) before appending a new entry to the files (it will also report how long it has been since the first report).
 If the memory load falls below the threshold the whole process resets and any new reports will be appended with a 'new log' label.

 ## Tests

 There are a couple of unit test cases in `test.py`.
 They test if the program can read the current memory load, acquire a list of processes and execute shell commands.
-You can run the test by typing:
+You can run the tests by typing:
 `python3 -m unittest -v test.py`